fernandommota/addin-datatable-grand-total/README.md

 ], function(AddIn, Dashboard, pvc, $) {

  /*
- * addIn content script without requireJS
+ * should maintain the content of this function
  */

 });